Delete or Remove Transactions in Digits

 <summary>Can I delete all transactions at once? </summary>

-To remove *all imported transactions*, [delete the related bank connection](https://help.digits.com/firms-connections/remove-connections).&#x20;
+* To remove all imported transactions from a single account or connection, [delete the related bank connection](/firms-connections/remove-connections.md).

 </details>